blackmirroxx/bla/love_hate_js.md

 So, is JavaScript horrible?
 Nah.
 It's just a lovable goofball with a heart of gold and a brain full of bees.
 It's powerful, it's everywhere, and despite all its quirks, we can't really live without it.
 Just remember to use `===`, avoid globals, and always have a therapist on speed dial.

-Was this article helpful?
-It was probably more therapeutic for me to write it than for you to read it.
-You're welcome.